 Goal orientation.
 Even small, regular accomplishments enable you to move toward your goals.
 Instead of focusing on tasks that seem unachievable, ask yourself, “What's one thing I know I can accomplish today that helps me move in the direction I want to go?”

 Time for reflection.
 Adversity may provide opportunity for growth.
 Many who have experienced tragedies and loss have reported better relationships, greater sense of strength (even while feeling vulnerable), increased sense of self-worth, a more developed spirituality, and heightened appreciation for life.

 What’s your strategy?
 Just like there’s a different definition of stress for every individual, there’s also a different way of making the most of it.
-Only you can map your personal journey toward a more resilient way of being.
+Working with a MOBE Guide can help you can map your personal journey toward a more resilient way of being.